crosstheages/public-data/patch-notes.md

   - Header is now shown during the 10 seconds timer.
   - Foil effect and card numbering are now correctly displayed during a duel.
   - Correctly sort the hand after a discard & draw of a card.
+- Cards
+  - Animation level 1 of some card including Honora have been adjusted.
 - Shop
   - Update the text for each card rarity in chest description.
   - You can now buy a chest using Pranas if you have exactly the amount needed.